-For João and Mariluz
+To João and Mariluz

 ← Back to all articles

-For João and Mariluz
+To João and Mariluz

 Vladimir Dietrich · February 24, 2026 ·6 min read

-For me personally, a moving film.
+For me in particular, a moving film.

-Nature is a great source of “Ohhh”, but there's an even more potent source of “Ohhh”: human nature.
-More specifically, those YouTube videos that show people in “heroic” acts (there are countless, of all types: with more or less action, infinite).
+Nature is a great source of “Ohhh”, but there is an even more potent source of “Ohhh”: human nature.
+More specifically, those YouTube videos that show people in “heroic” acts (there are infinite types: with more or less action, infinite).

 Love is oxytocinergic.